 The Company recognizes a rehabilitation provision where it has a legal and constructive obligation as a result of past events, and it is probable that an outflow of resources will be required to settle the obligation, and a reliable estimate of the amount of obligation can be made.
-At December 31, 2021 the Company has recognized an environmental rehabilitation obligation in the amount of \$37,950 (US\$30,000) related to the estimated rehabilitation costs of roads the Company had built to advance exploration work on the Dawson-Green Mountain project.
+At December 31, 2022 the Company has recognized an environmental rehabilitation obligation in the amount of \$99,392 (US\$73,439) to rehabilitate work the Company has done to advance exploration on the Dawson-El Plomo property.
 This amount has been capitalized by increasing the carrying amount of its exploration and evaluation assets.
 At present the timing of the obligation is unknown and will depend primarily on the results of its future exploration program.
 As such the full amount of the estimated liability has been recognized and has not been discounted.
 Changes in the estimated timing of rehabilitation or changes to the estimated future costs will be dealt with prospectively by recognizing an adjustment to the rehabilitation liability and a corresponding adjustment to the asset to which it relates.
 The Company assesses its rehabilitation provision on an annual basis.
 Actual reclamation costs, when incurred, will be charged against the provision.
-As noted in note 5 above, the Company has \$97,907 (US\$77,397) in short term bonds held to cover any reclamation costs associated with its drill and geological program at El Plomo.
-No provision has been made for such reclamation costs as the Company does not believe these will be material.
-During the year the Company rehabilitated certain roads which resulted in the obligation estimate for the remaining roads being reduced from \$53,005 (US\$41,631) to \$37,950 (US\$30,000).
+As noted in note 5 above, the Company has \$99,392 (US\$73,439) in bonds held to cover the reclamation obligation.